 - Events - All the events related to the contact are displayed here.
-You can also see a new event from here by clicking the + button.
+You can also add a new event from here by clicking the + button.

-- Activity -All the activities made on the contact are displayed here.
+- Activity -All the activities made on inventory are displayed here.
 Here you can add comments related to the contact.

 - Documents - You can create a new document or add an existing document to the contact.
 All the document-related details are displayed here.